kacperjanusz/CodersCard/content/about-me/index-1.md

   ## Hi, I'm Kacper

-  ### A self-taught remote React & Vue developer based in Wrocław, Poland.

-  ### I'm a visual person passionate about Frontend Development! 🎨

-  ### Below find some interesting facts about me:

-  * #### 🔭 I’m currently working at [@Infermedica](https://infermedica.com/), guiding patients to the right care! 💊

-  * #### 🌱 I’m currently learning everything and every day. 🤪

-  * #### 🥅 2021 Goals: Advance from a Junior to a Regular developer position. 📈

-  * #### ⚡ I love video games, board games and sports, mostly calisthenics 🧘, powerlifting 🏋️, and climbing 🧗.

   Passionate JS developer, based in Wrocław, Poland.

-    Below you can find some interesting facts about me:
+  **Below you can find some interesting facts about me:**

   * 💻 I am currently working as Junior Frontend Developer at [2MD](https://2md.pl/)

   * ⚡ Big fun of new technologies which can be applied in real life

   * 🔧 I spent most of my free time at coding open source apps and fixing machines at my workshop

-    * 🏄 I love watersports and dirt bikes
+  * 🏄 I love watersports, dirt bikes and hitchhiking

-    * 🔗 Trying to connect mechanical knowledge with passion to programming
+  * 🔗 Trying to connect mechanical knowledge with passion to programming🔗 Trying to connect mechanical knowledge with passion to programming🔗 Trying to connect mechanical knowledge with passion to programming🔗 Trying to connect mechanical knowledge with passion to programming
 socialMedia:
   technologies:
     - technologyName: HTML5